-- 1. What is the difference between a brown thrasher and a mockingbird? - 2.
-How does the thrasher's long tail help it? - 3.
-Why do few persons see thrashers' nests? - 4.
-How do the young birds learn to fly? - 5.
-Of what use are brown thrashers?
+- 1. What is the difference in appearance between a brown thrasher and a mockingbird?

+- 2. How does the thrasher's long tail help it?

+- 3. Why do few people see thrashers' nests?

+- 4. How do the young birds learn to fly?

+- 5. How do brown thrashers help people?